bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

         * How roads and paths are connected in space,
         * What the roads are named,
         * And more!
-* Data encode human observations of the world in a way that is legible to computers.
+* Data encodes human observations of the world in a way that is legible to computers.

 <aside>